 What Can I Expect After Breast Explantation?

 Following breast explant surgery, you should be able to resume your normal activities after a few days and return to work after one week.
 You will be instructed to wear compression garments to help promote healing.
 While everyone heals at their own rate, you can expect some degree of swelling and bruising, which should fade within the first few weeks.
 Any pain can typically be well-controlled with pain medication.
 To allow your body adequate healing time, you should avoid overexerting yourself with strenuous activities for about six weeks.

 How Much Does a Breast Explant Cost?

-The average cost of breast implant removal is $2,566 for the surgeon’s fee, but as a highly individualized procedure, costs can vary.
+The average cost of breast implant removal is $5,000-$7,000, which covers the surgeon’s fee, operating room and facilities charges, anesthesia fees, post operative compression garments, and routine postoperative visits.
+For en bloc capsulectomy and implant removal the total fees range from $8,000-$8,000 depending on the complexity of the procedure.
 The expertise of the surgeon, geographic location of the practice, and complexity of your surgery will all influence your total explant cost.
 A personalized cost quote will be provided during your consultation to help you understand the fees associated with your procedure.
 If interested, you can apply for financing options to break your total cost into smaller monthly payments.